Type your paragraph here.

 Q: What is the BUILD Planning Grant Application?

 A: Gallatin County is submitting an application in partnership with GAP to receive $150,000 funding for the planning of the path.
 This is part of the BUILD program under the Department of Transportation.
 GAP is raising the money to pay for the writing of the grant.
+UPDATE: The Federal Government decided last year not to award any planning grants anywhere in the Nation.

 Q: How many miles of pathways are in the state of Montana?